 One of the most unique symbols in ancient Egypt is the Amenta which represents the land of the dead and the underground also known as Duat.
 The symbol was originally created to represent the horizon where the sun sets and a representation of the Nile's west bank which was the place where the ancient Egyptian buried their dead.

-Note: The Amenta represents is an ancient Egyptian symbol of the underworld, the land of the dead, and showcases the horizon where the sun sets plus it represented the Nile's west bank where the ancient Egyptians buried their dead.
+Note: The Amenta represents an ancient Egyptian symbol of the underworld, the land of the dead, and showcases the horizon where the sun sets plus it represented the Nile's west bank where the ancient Egyptians buried their dead.

-The symbol of the tree of life was connected to the sun and believed it has the shape of a palm and sycamore tree which was believed to grow at the gates of heaven.
+The symbol of the tree of life was connected to the sun and believed it has the shape of a palm and a sycamore tree which was believed to grow at the gates of heaven.
 It is connected with the creation myth and the nine gods of the Ennead of Heliopolis.
-The first appearance of the tree of life was in Heliopolis at the temple of the sun god Ra.
-The tree of life also known as the sacred Ished tree was the seat of the Bennu bird a.k.a the phoenix and was connected with the Djed Symbol.
+The first appearance of the Tree of Life was in Heliopolis at the temple of the sun god Ra.
+The tree of life also known as the sacred Ished tree was the seat of the Bennu bird a.k.a the phoenix and was connected with the Djed symbol.

 The Menet symbol is a strong religious symbol that comes in the shape of a necklace with a characteristic shape and counterweight.
 The Name Menet was also the name of the goddess Hathor of love, joy, and celebration.
-The Ancient Egyptian Symbol came in the shape of a necklace that was connected to Hathor & Apis Bulls as a protective amulet.
+The ancient Egyptian symbol came in the shape of a necklace that was connected to the Hathor & Apis Bulls as a protective amulet.

 Note: Menet Is an Ancient Egyptian Symbol of Fertility, Life, Birth, Good Health, Rebirth, Renewal, Potency, and the Afterlife.
-The Symbol was in the shape of a necklace found on many goddesses and found only on the elite of ancient Egyptian society.
-During the festival of Hathor, her priestesses will shake the Menat and the sistrum in each household which symbolizes the coming of good health and life of fortune.
+The Symbol was in the shape of a necklace found on many goddesses and found only in the elite of ancient Egyptian society.
+During the festival of Hathor, her priestesses will shake the Menat and the sistrum in each household which symbolizes the coming of good health and a life of fortune.

-The ancient Egyptians were very creative in every aspect of their lives including music as they constructed musical instruments such as the sistrum that consists of a handle and a U shaped metal frame made of bronze or brass, between 30 to 70 cm in width, plus it carried small moveable rings that produced a sound.
-It was used as an important instrument in the Egyptian cosmogony in religious ceremonies in the worship of Hathor plus the shaken of it was to avoid the flooding of the Nile.
+The ancient Egyptians were very creative in every aspect of their lives including music as they constructed musical instruments such as the sistrum which consists of a handle and a U-shaped metal frame made of bronze or brass, between 30 to 70 cm in width, plus it carried small moveable rings that produced a sound.
+It was used as an important instrument in the Egyptian cosmogony in religious ceremonies in the worship of Hathor plus the shaken it was to avoid the flooding of the Nile.
 Isis the goddess of motherhood and Bast the cat goddess of protection was also featured with a sistrum.

-Note: The Sistrum is an Ancient Egyptian Symbol of Music, Good Luck, Good Fortune, Good Health, Joy, Life, festival, dance, and eroticism.
+Note: The Sistrum is an ancient Egyptian symbol of music, good luck, good fortune, good health, joy, life, festival, dance, and eroticism.
 It was believed that this sound appeases and attracts the attention of the gods and goddesses so it was used to reduce the devastating effects of the flooding of the Nile.

 The symbol is associated with gates and doorways and the concepts of learning and discipline.
 The Egyptians believed that the stars represent the souls of the dead and the followers of Osiris.
 The Egyptian sky goddess, Nut is also shown adorned with five-pointed stars.
 The stars had a great deal of influence on the development of their calendar which was dictated to their beliefs in life after death.

 The tree of life also known as the sacred Ished tree in the city of Ra Heliopolis was the seat of the Bennu bird.
 The Bennu Phoenix was also linked with the inundation of the Nile and the ancient Egyptian concept of creation.
 The Bennu was seen as a lord of the royal jubilee which is a form of resurrection and rebirth like the sun.
 The name of the Bird is derived from the word "Weben" which means "to rise" or "to shine".

 The heart that remained inside the body contained the soul.
-The jars were placed inside a canopic chest then buried inside the tombs with the sarcophagus of the deceased.
+The jars were placed inside a canopic chest and then buried inside the Egyptian Tombs with the sarcophagus of the deceased.
 They were carved from limestone or pottery and used from the old kingdom till the Ptolemaic period.
 The heads of the jars wear carved to resemble the "Four Sons of Horus" who were also considered the cardinal compass points; the baboon-headed Happy, the jackal-headed Duamutef, the human-headed Imsety, and the falcon-headed Qebehsenuef.

-Note: The Canopic Jar is an Ancient Egyptian Symbol of immortality, Burial, afterlife, Mummification, transformation, and Protection.
+Note: The Canopic Jar is an ancient Egyptian symbol of immortality, burial, afterlife, Mummification, transformation, and Protection.
 Every Canopic Jar represented all of the four sons of Hours to provide the ultimate protection.

-The Goddess of Motherhood, healing, magic, and fertility Isis was the inspiration behind a number of symbols and amulets such as the Crescent moon symbol which is believed to bring good fortune to all mothers and their children.
+The goddess of motherhood, healing, magic, and fertility Isis was the inspiration behind a number of symbols and amulets such as the Crescent moon symbol which is believed to bring good fortune to all mothers and their children.

 Note: The Crescent is an ancient Egyptian Symbol of the lunar power of the moon, Fertility, Motherhood, Rebirth, and the Birth cycle.
 The crescent moon symbol is known as the sun shining at night, the eye of Hours, and can be found with the god Khonsu.

 The Ajet is an ancient Egyptian symbol that was used in the writing of hieroglyphs which meant representation of the horizon and the sun.
 The Ajet represents the natural phenomenon of sunrise and sunset plus the concepts of creation and rebirth.
 The symbol means the horizon or the mountain of light.
 The circle in the middle of the center represents the sun and the figures found at the base are mountains.
-The symbol is protected by the god of the underworld Aker who comes in the shape of two lions on each side, each one representing the eastern and western horizons of the Egyptian underworld and also Yesterday & Today.
+The symbol is protected by the god of the underworld Aker who comes in the shape of two lions on each side, each one representing the eastern and western horizons of the Egyptian underworld and also yesterday & today.

 The Headdress was a crown worn by the ancient Egyptian kings and queens to identify them as the official rulers.
-They show authority and took part in religious ceremonies and festivals as shown at the temple of Abydos.
+They show authority and took part in religious ceremonies and festivals as shown at the Temple of Abydos.
 The crowns were also worn by a number of deities as well to showcase a certain significance and symbolic meaning.
 The crown wears made of soft and delicate materials made from fabric, leather, or woven fibers like papyrus.
 Some of the most important crowns are:

 It was worn by the rulers of Lower Egypt located in the north of Egypt around the Nile delta.
 The crown is worn by a number of gods and goddesses that showcase the role of the rulers who were blessed with the divinity of the gods themselves.
 Found on the forehead of the kings on the crowns is a Uranus dedicated to the cobra goddess Wadjet the protector of lower Egypt.

-Note: The Deshret is an Ancient Egyptian Symbol of Fertility, Fortune, Power, and Royalty.
+Note: The Deshret is an ancient Egyptian symbol of fertility, fortune, power, and royalty.
 When combined with the Hedjet the White crown of Upper Egypt, the resulting crown is the Pschent which symbolized the unification of the country.

-It was worn by the kings of Upper Egypt and gods like Osiriswho lived in southern Egypt south of Memphis all the way near modern Aswan.
+It was worn by the kings of Upper Egypt and gods like Osiriswho lived in southern Egypt south of Memphis city all the way near modern Aswan.
 It is believed to have been first used between 3500 and 3200 BC proceeding the dynastic period in Egypt.
-The Crown was protected by the Vulture goddess Nekhnet protector of Egypt shown on the forehead of kings on the crown.
+The Crown was protected by the vulture goddess Nekhnet protector of Egypt shown on the forehead of kings on the crown.

-It is a mixture of the Deshret and the Hedjet that symbolizes the unification of upper and Lower Egypt under a single ruler.
+It is a mixture of the Deshret and the Hedjet that symbolizes the unification of Upper and Lower Egypt under a single ruler.
 Horus was seen featured with his crown all the time and Menes was the first Pharaoh to ever wear it.